seismiq-net/documentation/docs/real-time-analytics/outlook.md

 H/V ratios reflect site conditions, structural properties and near-surface seismic properties.
 Changes in the site conditions due to environmental changes can be temporal or permanent.
 They may indicate failure of a building or a slope, where they can precede landslides. thus real-time monitoring of these changes is paramount for fast response.

-QuakeSaver sensors will be equipped with real-time and continuous calculation of H/V ratios to monitor and report these changes.
+SeismiQ sensors will be equipped with real-time and continuous calculation of H/V ratios to monitor and report these changes.

 ## Continuous Station Autocorrelation <Badge text="beta" type="error"/>